polycog/tutorials/README.md

 ## 📚 Tutorial Roadmap

-This repository is organized into four sequential tutorials that guide you from core concepts to advanced agent architectures:
+This repository is organized into five sequential tutorials that guide you from core concepts to advanced agent architectures:

 ### ⚙️ Tutorial 1: Decision Processes
 * **Agentic AI Concept**: *Orchestration* - co-ordinating and controlling steps in a task.